Family takes down man attempting to kidnap 6-year-old girl from California restaurant

 The incident happened Saturday night while the family was having dinner outside on the Venice restaurant patio.

-Riley Pegram, the girl's father, said the man repeatedly walked up to them and tried taking the girl's from her mother's arms, claiming that he had to "save her."
+Riley Pegram, the girl's father, said the man repeatedly walked up to them and tried taking the girl from her mother's arms, claiming that he had to "save her."

-When he returned for the final time, Pegram's brother can be seen on surveillance video grabbing the suspect from the hair and throwing him backwards on the ground.
+When he returned for the final time, Pegram's brother can be seen on surveillance video grabbing the suspect by the hair and throwing him backwards on the ground.

 They say it's clear the man wasn't in his right mind.